hbrouwer/mesh-examples/consonant_vowels/README.md

 correctly predict the number of vowels?

 Does the network predict when a consonant will be the next item in the sequence?
-Explain why you think it has or has not.
+Why do you think it has or has not?

-We can now examine the networks solution through a cluster analysis.
+Finally, we can examine the network's solution through a cluster analysis.
 First, record the hidden unit activation patterns for each of the items (in the active `test` set) by typing `recordUnits hidden hidden.txt`.
 Now quit Mesh, start R, and type the following:

 ```
 data <- read.csv("hidden.txt", head=T)